-These buildings produce the Raw materials shown in the teal squares.
+These buildings produce the Raw materials shown in the material slots.

-USE A PRODUCER
+USF A PRODUCER

 - Check for empty material slots on the tile.
-If all slots are occupied, you cannot take this action. - Fill all the empty material slots on the tile by taking the corresponding Raw material from the supply and placing 1 on each slot.

-• Gain the rewards listed on the tile for working there .
-(You gain these rewards once, irrespective of how many slots you fill).
+If all slots are occupied, you cannot take this action. - Fill all the empty material slots on the tile by taking the corresponding Raw material from the supply and placing 1 on each slot. - Gain the rewards listed on the tile for working there (you gain these rewards once, irrespective of how many slots you fill).